ZX-calculus is Complete for Finite-Dimensional Hilbert Spaces: Acknowledgements

 \section{Acknowledgements}

-We would like to Alexander Cowtan and Lia Yeh for their detailed feedback and several suggestions for improvement.
+We would like to thank Alexander Cowtan and Lia Yeh for their detailed feedback and several suggestions for improvement.
 We thank the anonymous reviewers at QPL 2024 for their valuable feedback and pointing out a mistake in a translation of the previous version of this paper.
+We would also like to thank the reviewers at QPL 2025 for their very detailed reviews and helpful suggestions.
+BP is supported by the Engineering and Physical Sciences Research Council grant number EP/Z002230/1, \enquote{(De)constructing quantum software (DeQS)}.
 RS is supported by the Clarendon Fund Scholarship.

 \allowdisplaybreaks